 - 1 cucumber seeds removed and diced

 - 1 red bell pepper stem and seeds removed, diced

 - 3 green onions thinly sliced

 - In a medium bowl, whisk together the mayonnaise, Greek yogurt, white wine vinegar, dijon mustard, honey, salt, and pepper.
 Season to taste as needed with additional salt and pepper.

 - Bring a large pot of salted water to a boil.
 Add the pasta and cook, stirring occasionally, until al dente, just tender.
 Drain, allow to cool, and place in a large bowl- tossing occasionally to keep it from sticking.

-- Toss the cooked pasta with the cubed ham, hard boiled eggs, carrots, bell peppers, and green onions.
+- Toss the cooked pasta with the cubed ham, hard boiled eggs, carrots, cucumber, bell pepper, and green onions.
 Gently fold in the desired amount of dressing and top with the fresh parsley.

 - Serve immediately at room temperature or refrigerate for up to a day.